yiisoft/yii2/README.md

 Yii 2 is a complete rewrite of its previous version Yii 1.1 which is one of the most popular PHP frameworks.
 Yii 2 inherits the main spirit behind Yii for being simple, fast and highly extensible.
-Yii 2 requires PHP 5.4 and embraces best practices and protocols found in modern Web application development.
+Yii 2 requires PHP 5.4 and embraces the best practices and protocols found in modern Web application development.

 **Yii 2 is not ready for production use yet.** We may make significant changes without prior notices.
-We expect to make the first stable release of Yii 2 in early 2014.
+We expect to make the first stable release of Yii 2 in the middle of 2014.

 If you mainly want to learn Yii with no real project development requirement, we highly recommend you start with Yii 2 as it will be our main focus for the next few years.